 This church produced works.
 These people were saved, and it was evident because they worked.
-They labored - made their salvation manifest in spiritual works.
+They labored; made their salvation manifest in spiritual works.
 They were productive.
-I look at our church and I - through the years have been really overwhelmed at the amount of spiritual work that is done in this church - the deeds of love and kindness; the deeds of mercy; the exercise of spiritual gifts; the teaching; the nurturing; the training; the building up; the serving; the helping; the ministering has been manifest through all the years.
-Jesus emphasized this in Matthew 7, when He said, "It's not the people who say 'Lord, Lord,' it's the people who do the will of My Father who belonged to Me."
+I look at our church and I through the years have been really overwhelmed at the amount of spiritual work that is done in this church; the deeds of love and kindness; the deeds of mercy; the exercise of spiritual gifts; the teaching; the nurturing; training; the building up; the serving; the helping; the ministering has been manifest through all the years.
+Jesus emphasized this in Matthew 7, when He said, "It's not the people who say 'Lord, Lord,' it's the people who do the will of My Father who belong to Me."
 And certainly, through the years, this has been a serving, working church.

 Sometimes, people can't believe how active this church is.
 People always ask me why the parking lot in this church is always full, every day of the week and every night of the week; how these people stay so involved.
 Sometimes pastors say to me, "How do you do this?"
 And my answer is, "I don't do this.
 I just come and do what I do, and they've always been moved to do what God has prompted them to do," and that's so commendable.

 Secondly, Paul addresses not only their work of faith, but their labor of love.
 They had a faith that works, they had a love that labors.
 The word "labor" is a little different than "work."
-Work looks at the deed done; labor looks, rather, at the effort expended.
-Labor is a term that has to do with arduous wearying toil to the point of exhaustion.
-Khapas.
+Work looks at the deed done.
+Labor looks, rather, at the effort expended.
+Labor is a term that has to do with arduous wearying toil to the point of exhaustion, kopos.
 And it looks at the effort expended to yield the work done.
 Why is it that your faith produces such works?
 Because you arduously labor.
 And what motivates you?
 It's your love that motivates you.
 It's not me up here browbeating you.
 It's not me putting some legalistic trip on you.
 It's not me manipulating you to do these kinds of things.
 It's not a group of people straining and working and pulling and tugging at you to try to force you to do these things under threats.
 It is rather you motivated internally by the love of Christ and the love of God and the love of the church, laboring out of that love, and it's always been that way.
-We have avoided legalism, we have avoided manipulation, we have avoided the kind of intimidation that forces people to do things apart from a God-honoring Christ-exalting loving motive.
+We have avoided legalism, we have avoided manipulation, we have avoided the kind of intimidation that forces people to do things apart from a God-honoring, Christ-exalting, loving motive.
 And yet, through all the years, people have strained with all their energy to the maximum to serve the purposes of God and do the work of faith in this church out of the love of Christ that is in their hearts, and the love of the people of God around them.
-Serving the Lord out of love.
-Agape.
-That self-sacrificing willful love has always characterized this congregation.
+Serving the Lord out of love, agape, that self-sacrificing willful love has always characterized this congregation.

 But, you have been faithful through the years, and that was true of Thessalonica.
-Their hearts were filled with love toward Christ and toward those who were Christ, to the point that they were willing to work exhaustively and make great effort to do the work for which they would never be compensated, except in the life to come, which was evidence of the real condition of their hearts -- true faith, evidenced by affection for Christ and for Christ's own people.
+Their hearts were filled with love toward Christ and toward those who were Christ’s, to the point that they were willing to work exhaustively and make great effort to do the work for which they would never be compensated, except in the life to come, which was evidence of the real condition of their hearts; true faith, evidenced by affection for Christ and for Christ's own people.

-Thirdly, Paul commends this church not only for faith a that works and a love that labors, but a hope that endures.
-A hope that endures.
+Thirdly, Paul commends this church not only for faith that works and a love that labors, but a hope that endures, a hope that endures.
 He says in verse 3, "I am constantly reminded of the steadfastness of your hope in our Lord Jesus Christ in the presence of our God and Father."
 And he's talking about eternity there.
 You work in the light of eternity.
 You labor in the light of eternity.
 You labor for future glory.
-Steadfastness is Hupamone, it means "to remain under."
-It has the idea of endurance under difficulty, endurance under literally thelipsus, pressure, tribulation.
+“Steadfastness” is hupomonē.
+It means "to remain under."
+It has the idea of endurance under difficulty, endurance under literally thlipsis, pressure, tribulation.
 You don't defect.
 You don't go into a stall.
 You have spiritual staying power.
 You stay with it.
 You are, in the language of Revelation 2 and 3, overcomers.
 You are the seed that is planted in the soil and when tribulation comes you don't die.
 You overcome the trouble.
 You flourish.
 You are not like those who defect.
-1 John 2:19, we've been talking about them, those who went out from us because they were not of us.
+First John 2:19, we've been talking about them, those who went out from us because they were not of us.
 You persevere.
 You continue.